 Dividend for a given year which has been approved by the General Meeting but has not been paid as at the end of the reporting period is disclosed as dividend payable in 'Other liabilities'.
-As at December 31st 2021, IPOPEMA Business Consulting disclosed a liability of PLN 0.4m representing dividend payable to non-controlling interests.
+As at December 31st 2022, no liabilities related to dividend payable to non-controlling interests were identified (in 2021, IPOPEMA Business Consulting disclosed a liability of PLN 0.4m).